supahgreg/cf-for-k8s/docs/getting-started-tutorial.md

 - [yq](https://github.com/mikefarah/yq); a cli tool for extracting information from yaml documents
 - [BOSH CLI](https://bosh.io/docs/cli-v2-install/#install); a handy tool to generate self signed certs and passwords, used by generate-values
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git); the tool we use to interact with the cf-for-k8s repository
-- a [Dockerhub](https://hub.docker.com) account; cf-for-k8s will use this account to store your application images
+- a [Docker Hub](https://hub.docker.com) account; cf-for-k8s will use this account to store your application images
 - [cf](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), the cli used to interact with Cloud Foundry

 ## Installing Cf-for-K8s